 - The planning process encourages creativity.
 Of course, the business plan itself is important, but so are the thought processes involved in putting it together.
 Business planning is a great way to challenge yourself, and it can be a vital source of creative ideas.

-If you’d like some help with business planning, talk to Henchards.
+If you’d like some help with business exit planning, talk to Henchards.
 We’ll facilitate the process, help you clarify challenges, identify opportunities, determine your goals and support you as you work towards and beyond them.